zobaed11/starter-hugo-academic-test/content/publication/divergence/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In *IEEE/ACM 21st International Symposium on Cluster, Cloud and Internet Computing (CCGrid)*
+publication: In *Proceedings of the 52nd Hawaii International Conference on System Sciences*
-publication_short: In *CCGrid'2021*
+publication_short: In *HICSS, 2019*

 # abstract: —Cloud-based enterprise